Andrew-S-Rosen/cbe504/main.typ

 However, termolecular reactions are extremely rare, so one might conclude that it would be unlikely for the reaction to proceed as written despite the observed rate law.
 Unusually, $r$ has also been observed to _decrease_ with increasing temperature.
 These details allow us to definitively conclude that #ref(<eq:no2_rxn>) cannot actually be an elementary reaction.
-We will rationalize this so-called "anti-Arrhenius" behavior below.
+We will rationalize this so-called"anti-Arrhenius" behavior below.

 First, we must propose a mechanism.
 Since it is not expected that you know the intricacies of atmospheric chemistry, we will simply take the following as provided to us: